glzr-io/glazewm/README.md

     # Optional override for the workspace label in the bar.
 Does not need to be unique.
     display_name: "Work"

-    # Optional force the workspace on a specific monitor (Based on the display settings ID)
+    # Optional force the workspace on a specific monitor if it exists (Based on the display settings ID), or falls back to an arbitrary monitor if it doesn't.
     bind_to_monitor: 1 # (Or \\.\DISPLAY1)
 ```